 Quick facts about Jessica Mudditt

-Before that I spent three years in Bangladesh honing my journalism skills
+Before that I spent three years in Bangladesh honing my journalism skills after being accredited as a newspaper journalist in London

 I grew up in Melbourne’s safest suburb of Park Orchards and studied Arts/Law at Monash University.
 I realised quite early on in my degree that practicing law wasn’t for me, but for better or worse (I daresay worse) I didn’t wake up to the fact that it was journalism I wanted to pursue until several years later.
 The epiphany came right at the end of year spent travelling through Cambodia, Laos, Vietnam, China, Nepal, India and Pakistan.
 During the very last days of my trip I visited the Pakistan War Museum in Rawalpindi, where a not-so-scary military official invited me into his office for a cup of tea.
 Without thinking, I proceeded to blurt out question after (innocent!) question – and at one point he stopped me and said, “Are you a journalist?”

 I spent the next three years living in Bangladesh.
-Dhaka’s booming media scene gave me the chance to establish myself as a “proper” journalist: the opportunities were vast and the stories and sources were out-of-this-world (more about that in my book).
-Before I’d even completed my internship with The Daily Star I was offered a position as special corespondent at The Independent, a national English language daily newspaper.
+Dhaka’s booming media scene gave me the chance to establish myself as a journalist: the opportunities were vast and the stories and sources were out-of-this-world (more about that in my book).
+Before I’d completed my internship with The Daily Star I was offered a position as special corespondent at The Independent, a national English language daily newspaper.

 Playing dress-ups with my sister-in-law and cousin in Bangladesh…